Certified fabrics – what to pay attention to?

 Special-purpose fabrics

-Not only sewing materials manufactured without chemical substances or those consisting of recycled fibres hide under the banner of certified fabrics.
-Apart from fabrics that are certified safe for contact with human skin, there are also those certified due to their special purpose.
+Not only sewing materials manufactured without chemical substances or those consisting of recycled fibres fall under the category of fabrics covered by specific certifications.
+Apart from fabrics covered by certifications for safety in contact with human skin, there are also those certified due to their special purpose.
 Textile manufacturers offer certified fabrics for specialist applications, that is, textiles intended for health care clothing, fabrics of a specific colour for uniforms, as well as acid and fire-resistant materials intended for protective clothing.